 Comfort and isolation.

-The sound quality is excellent and the Beoplay H8 work well with most genres of music.
-They have a slightly warm and smooth twang to them that I really like and this obviously makes them play well with rock and pop genres as well as some classical and EDM.
-The treble spiking issue we detected on bang & Olufsen’s non noise canceling H7 headphone is completely gone and the top end is a bit more subdued but still not without sparkle.
+The sound quality is excellent, and the Beoplay H8 works well with most genres of music.
+They have a slightly warm and smooth twang to them that I really like, and this obviously makes them play well with rock and pop genres and some classical and EDM.
+The treble spiking issue we detected on bang & Olufsen’s non-noise-canceling H7 headphone is completely gone, and the top end is a bit more subdued but still not without sparkle.

 Price and Competition

 This is where Bang & Olufsen fail…yet again and is once again the reason not to buy them.
-The competition is just simply better and yet they insist on charging more.
+The competition is just simply better, and yet they insist on charging more.

-Conclusion – A stylish and feature rich headphone let down by its price tag
+Conclusion – A stylish and feature-rich headphone let down by its price tag.

 The Beoplay H8 ticks so many boxes for what we want in a set of portable wireless headphones.
-It’s well made, it feels great on the head and performs well with regards to sound.
+It’s well made, it feels great on the head, and performs well with regards to sound.

-Sony and Bose own this segment of the market and if B&O were to lower the price by about $100 and improve the ANC just a touch they would have a real winner on their hands.
+Sony and Bose own this segment of the market, and if B&O were to lower the price by about $100 and improve the ANC just a touch, they would have a real winner on their hands.

 As it is, though, I like the H8, I really like them, but I would (and have) still chose the competition not just because they are cheaper but because they are both cheaper and perform better.
 That said, the B&O H8 is still a gorgeous pair of headphones that sound very, very good.